Axda-Web/fem__news-homepage/README.md

 extra features:

 - Currently working on a dashboard page allowing the user to manage the blog posts (CRUD).
 The user will have to be authenticated to access this page.
 All the blog posts will be register in a MongoDB database using Nextjs API routes.
-- Unit testing with Jest/RTL + E2E tests with Cypress.
+- Unit testing with Jest/RTL + E2E tests with Cypress comming soon.

 ### Screenshot